Dice-Sensei/spselit-vcs/03-BasicCommands.md

 **Git** has many commands which can be used, but only a fraction of them is used regularly.
 Whole list with example can be find [here](https://git-scm.com/docs/git#_git_commands).

+**Git** commands take arguments, some are required but can be understood from context (for example current branch name) some are optional, these are passed via `--`.
+Full list is available in documentation either on website or as man pages in git installation folder.

 To understand inner workings of GUI clients or IDE addons for **Git** some basic knowledge of **Git commands** is required.
 It is not just commands itself but also their meaning.

 ### git init